Support for AI Development -- Automated Daily Measurement with Open Data and Code: Discussion

 The strength of the present work is consistent and persistent measurement, however, to achieve this meant sacrifices that led to limitations.
 First, the sample was limited to the United States, and small respondent counts led to limited precision at the daily level.
 A larger research budget would solve both problems.
 The author only confined the sample to 11 Americans per day due to the variable cost of additional nations and subjects.

 A future iteration would easily scale with more investment.
 Greater precision in daily estimates would, of course, follow from larger daily samples.
-Similarly, hourly estimates could be had for those so desiring.
+Similarly, hourly estimates (requested by an anonymous reviewer) could be had for those so desiring.
 For the moment, one must be satisfied with rough daily measurements, and rely on weekly, monthly or annual aggregation when more precision is necessary.

 Second, the presently reported relationships may be unique to this moment or the American context.
-For instance, one can imagine a future in which the benefits of automation disproportionately accrue to older adults, and young and old diverge on AI Support.
+For instance, one can imagine a future in which the benefits of automation disproportionately accrue to older adults, and young and old diverge much more sharply on AI Support.
 As for the American context, the present data point to AI Support trajectories diverging by party affiliation, but cannot speak to whether and how this generalizes to politics outside the United States.

+Third, the system relies on two paid services --- Qualtrics and Prolific.
+These are familiar and available tools for social scientists \citep{douglas_data_2023,cushman_resource_2021}.
+Both could conceivably be replaced with free and open tools, however.
+Here they were included as convenient providers for survey delivery.
+If necessary or desired, a different respondent recruitment tool (e.g. cloudresearch.com) could be substituted for Prolific.
+Similarly, the Qualtrics dependency could be removed in favor of any other survey delivery module.
+For example, in another SSDI instantiation (Ryerson Project, \url{https://jasonjones.ninja/social-science-dashboard-inator/ryerson-project/}), I removed Qualtrics completely by replacing it with custom open-source code.